What Is Workers’ Compensation?

 The location of the injury is not as important as the question of whether an injury occurred during the “course of employment.”
 Many jobs are performed at varying locations, such as a sales position which entails traveling on a regular basis.
 The location of where the injury occurs will not alone determine whether the salesperson is qualified to receive workers’ compensation benefits.
 Rather, the issue is whether or not the salesperson was performing work on behalf of the employer at the time of the accident.

-New Jersey follows the “Going and Coming” Rule, which provides that injuries which occur when an employee is traveling to and from the workplace are not covered by workers’ compensation.
+Workers’ Compensation Attorney in Flemington, NJ help you in understanding New Jersey the “Going and Coming” Rule, which provides that injuries which occur when an employee is traveling to and from the workplace are not covered by workers’ compensation.
 The question such cases is when an employee is deemed to have actually “arrived” at work.
 For instance, does the employee arrive when he drives into the parking lot, when he walks through the door of a multi-tenant building, enter the elevator, or when he sits down at his desk?
 Generally, the answer depends upon whether the employer owns or controls the location of the accident.
 So if your employer owns the building and the parking lot, if you trip in the parking lot then the injury will be covered through workers’ compensation.

 How Important Is My Medical History In A Workers’ Compensation Claim?